willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 The electrical reason the step response is challenging is because of the two energy sources.
 Energy comes from 1. the input voltage source and 2. the initial charge on the capacitor.
 The trouble is the two energy sources have no relationship to each other.
 This complicates the problem and makes it difficult to solve all at once.

-As usual, when a problem involves two energy sources engineers wonder if superposition can somehow be applied. **This is NOT a classical EE superposition (different energy sources), it is a differential equation theory.
+As usual, when a problem involves two energy sources engineers wonder if superposition can somehow be applied. **This is NOT classical EE superposition (different energy sources), it is a differential equation theorem.
 We are taking a "math route" to the answer**

 ## Solve a driven circuit

-We find the step function using the method of *homogeneous and particular solutions*, based on a non-obvious theory of differential equations, stated here without proof,
+We find the step function using the method of *homogeneous and particular solutions*, based on a non-obvious theorem of differential equations, stated here without proof,

 >The total solution to a non-homogeneous differential equation can be found by adding the **general** solution of the circuit's natural response to **any** particular response (found without regard for the initial conditions), followed by applying the initial conditions to resolve unknown constants.

-This is a pretty bold theory to state without proof.
+This is a pretty bold theorem to state without proof.
 It is central to finding the step response.
 For the moment please take it on faith.
 [Here]({% link _articles/differential-equations.md %}) is my attempt to explain.
 If you have taken a differential equation class, what we are doing is called the [method of undetermined coefficients](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations#undetermined-coefficients).

-In mathematical vocabulary the the theory says,
+In mathematical vocabulary the the theorem says,

 Complete solution = homogeneous solution + particular solution